At Hammonds Plains Veterinary Hospital, we believe in the old saying, “An ounce of prevention is worth a pound of cure”.

 Flea infestations can lead to hypersensitivity reactions (allergies) while ticks spread tick-borne infections such as Lyme disease and Anaplasmosis, Intestinal worms can contribute to chronic diarrhea and in some cases anemia.
 Heartworm can lead to congestive heart failure, and Lung Worm can cause Kennel Cough like symptoms.

 Parasite prevention is most effective when approached through the use of tested and approved prescription products known to be effective through clinical trials and found to have a low incidence of side effects.
 Natural remedies, while in some cases can be effective, are generally not put through the same rigorous clinical trials as prescription products.
-We therefore do not know the rate of side effects on our pets.
+We, therefore, do not know the rate of side effects on our pets.
 Just because something is safe for humans, does not mean it is safe for our pets.
-We advise caution when using “natural” or other over the counter flea/tick/parasite treatments.
+We advise caution when using “natural” or another over-the-counter flea/tick/parasite treatments.

 Hippocrates once said, “Let food be thy medicine, and medicine be thy food”.
 Today, we know how important nutrition can be in not only treating certain diseases but in prevention and overall wellness.

 There is a seemingly endless amount of information out there regarding nutrition, some of which is fact and some of which is fiction.
 It seems every few months or years viewpoints change regarding what should be fed to your pets and what should not.
 Is corn good or bad?
 Should I feed grains or grain-free?
 Is raw food the best way to feed my pet?
 Should I feed kibble?
 Is kibble bad?